Commuted Pension Guide: Maximize Your Retirement Benefits

 A commuted pension lump sum can be a valuable asset in estate planning.
 It allows you to leave a financial legacy or support your heirs, as the lump sum can be included in your estate and potentially passed on to beneficiaries.

-Risk of Mismanagement
+Risk of Overspending or Misuse

 Taxation on Commuted Pension